TZstatsADS/ProjectACS-s16c1t9-MajorMatters/output/README.md

-# Project: American Community Survey
+# Project: Major Matters
-### Output folder

-The output directory contains analysis output, processed datasets, logs, or other processed things.
-Also only generated files that can be regenerated if needed.
+by Group 9

 ### Research Questions
 ####To what extent does one's major determine his/her career?
 #####To stay or to betray?
 That is a (serious) question.

 * Do people work in fields different from their college majors?
-How does this tendency vary across major?
+How does this tendency vary across majors?
 Do certain fields favor certain majors?
-* Let's say, how many computer scientists have a Bachelor’s Degree in CS? <br /> *Income???*
+* Let's say, how many computer scientists have Bachelor’s Degrees in CS? <br /> *Income???*
-* Do people work in fields different from their college major?
-How does this tendency vary accross major?<br /> Do fields favor certain majors?
-* Let's say, how computer scientists have a Bachelor’s Degree in CS? <br /> *Income???*

 ### Preprocess Datasets

-To account for survey weights, each observation is replicated the number of times specified in the **PWGTP** column.
+* To account for survey weights, each observation is replicated the number of times specified in the **PWGTP** column.
 The expanded dataset is in the file totaldat.expanded.RDS.

 1. Occupations Categories